essentialkaos/redis-monitor-top/readme.md

   Start monitoring instance on 192.168.0.123:6821 with 15 second timeout

   redis-monitor-top -h 192.168.0.123 -p 6821 -i 30 MY_MONITOR
-  Start monitoring instance on 192.168.0.123:6821 with 30 second interval with renamed MONITOR command
+  Start monitoring instance on 192.168.0.123:6821 with 30 second interval and renamed MONITOR command

 ```